SenseNet/sncom-resources/_docs/smart-application-model.md

 category: Development
 version: v6.0
 tags: [action, application, smart application model, context, binding, portlet, sn6, sn7]
+description: The Smart Application Model is a feature of sensenet ECM for defining both REST API endpoints and frontend templates to display and manipulate data in the Content Repository.
+It enables portal builders to create a unique look and feel across content items while also saving time.
 ---

 # Smart Application Model